smokeballdev/api-docs/docs/documentation/b-Changelog.md

 # Changelog

 We improve the Smokeball API all the time by releasing new features, fixing bugs and updating the documentation.
-This changelog informs of upcoming releases as well as the changes as they are released, in reverse chronological order.
+This changelog accounts for all of the changes as they are released, in chronological order.

-## Upcoming releases
-Planned upcoming releases and their changelogs are documented below.

-### August 21st - August 23rd

-###### Expenses
-* Fix issue where the `Finalized` field was being ignored on POST and PUT endpoints.

-###### Firm
-* Added `productId` field to GET endpoint.

-###### Matters
-* Fix issue preventing matter creation when multiple clients are specified.

-###### MatterTypes
-* Fix issue exposing deleted matter types from GET endpoint.

-## Past releases
-The below changelog accounts for previous releases in reverse chronological order.

 ### August 2023